 I now sensed why people felt the penumbra of the spirit world in these transitions.
 A settling occurs at sunset and sunrise.
 The overexposed sky or the omniscient blackness softens as its opposite overtakes.
 Hard edges, gravity, hunger, and discomfort weaken, if only for a moment.
 The sun rises and sets quickly near the equator.

 The guinea fowl descended from their roosts and commenced their litany.
 Smoldering cooking fires saturated the air, and women followed the nearby paths carrying their empty water containers.
 Rather than phoning my family from this spot, I called upon my deceased grandfathers.
 As the sun broke over the horizon and the dry season heat poured down, I placed the cowry shells upon an altar-shaped rock and tipped several healthy schnapps libations over them while muttering thanks.
 Its volatile aroma climbed as the liquor trickled down.
 I thanked my ancestors for protecting me, and I asked them to keep a watchful eye over my work.
 It was too early for me to partake, but I knew they would be grateful for the extra pour.

 I stood quietly for a moment before walking to my room.

 With my ritual obligation complete, I felt unburdened.
 Logically, I thought that this would not influence my data request.
 And yet it eased tension.
 I did all I could.
 The rest was up to my ancestors.

 Over the following days, I found myself uncharacteristically greeting Isaac and others around the research center, and I felt less paranoid about people trying to block or steal my work.
 I was more convivial.
-I made more of an effort to talk to people interested in my work.
+I made more of an effort to talk to people interested in my research.
 Ten days later, my data request was approved.